ubilabs/gcloud-storage-upload/README.md

-  "remotePath": "PATH INSIDE THE BUCKET", "versionNumber": "ADDITIONAL SUBPATH INSIDE THE BUCKET (optional)^" "slackWebHook": "SLACK WEB HOOK (optional)", "slackChannel": "SLACK CHANNEL TO POST TO (optional, can be set/overwritten by commandline)" }
+  "remotePath": "PATH INSIDE THE BUCKET", "versionNumber": "ADDITIONAL SUBPATH INSIDE THE BUCKET (optional)^" "slackWebHook": "SLACK WEB HOOK (optional)", "slackChannel": "SLACK CHANNEL TO POST TO (optional, can be set/overwritten by commandline)", "metadata": "METADATA FOR UPLOADED FILES (optional, default is {cacheControl: 'no-cache'})" }
 ```